A market study of major appliancesMARKET STUDY: MARKETING MAJOR APPLIANCES

 Bosch promotes its attention to detail.
 Much like Jenn-Air, says its major appliances represent, “uncompromising quality, technical perfection, and maximum reliability.”

 As a business, Bosch has done an excellent job in product performance, especially in its dishwashers and cooktops.
 Its dishwashers especially are some of the best on the market today.

 There are a number of other high-end brands but all of them are much of the same.
 Brands like La Cornue, Bertazzoni, Gaggenau, True, Dacor and Aga Marvel tend to play in specific niches of this niche category.
 Their brand promises are very similar.

 Other brands like Samsung, LG, Frigidaire Gallery and Professional, KitchenAid, and Electrolux may have some products that are premium but, for the most part, they still mass-market brands.

 The sales process and what we know about premium major appliances brands

 Looking at marketing major appliances in the premium or high-end category, there are a couple of things that stand out.
-For one, many attempt to differentiate with themes on design, the culinary experience, heritage and innovation.
+For one, many attempts to differentiate with themes on design, the culinary experience, heritage, and innovation.
 In other words, they all talk about the same things.

 Their advantage is that consumers of premium major appliances are already predisposed to purchasing them.
 The premium appliance consumer is not one who, when the microwave breaks, heads to Home Depot to get another one.

 In a kitchen remodel, for example, a premium appliance consumer discusses appliance options with their designer or contractor.
-Those consultants often lead the homeowner toward a particular brand or brands.
+Those consultants often lead the homeowner toward a particular brand.